WordPress provides an easy-to-use, powerful and flexible way to manage your content online.

-After deciding on the topic you plan to post content about, the next step is to simply write the content, and then publish.
-WordPress makes this very easy.
+After deciding on a topic to have content written about, the next step is to just write the content, and then publish.
+WordPress makes this really easy.

-This tutorial explains how to create a new post in WordPress.
+In this 2-part step-by-step tutorial series you are going to learn how to create a new post in WordPress.

 - WordPress Post Content Types

-This step-by-step tutorial explains the basic steps you need to learn to add and publish content on your WordPress site.
+This tutorial explains the basic steps you need to know to create a post on your WordPress-powered web site.

-To get the most benefit of using WordPress posts, however, we also recommend reading all of the articles and tutorials published on this site about WordPress, as these are designed to help you grow your business online using WordPress.
+To get the most benefit of using WordPress posts, however, we recommend going through all of the articles and tutorials we publish on this site about WordPress, as we’ve designed these to guide you through the process of growing your business online using the WordPress platform.

-As you can see in the diagram below, WordPress is a really powerful business marketing tool and has many elements that need to work together in order to create great results for you online …
+As you can see in the diagram below, WordPress is an extremely powerful web marketing tool with many elements that need to work together in order to deliver great results for your business online …

 (click image to enlarge)

-- What Kind Of Content Can We Add To WordPress Posts?
+- Types Of Content You Can Add To WordPress Posts

 - WordPress Post Area